Group Leader

 Victor Zhong: Graduate Student (Molecular Cell Biology)

-NSF-GRFP Fellowship
+NSF-GRFP Fellow

 B.S., University of Idaho, (Biochemistry and Biotechnology)